-If the ADF GUI started without problems, go back to ther terminal window and run the following command to create a desktop icon for ADF:
+If the AMS GUI started without problems, go back to ther terminal window and run the following command to create a desktop icon for AMS:

-\$ADFBIN/create_linux_icon.sh
+'''

+$AMSBIN/create_linux_icon.sh

+'''

-Finally we can set up our terminal to automatically source the adfbashrc.sh file when starting.
+Finally we can set up our terminal to automatically source the amsbashrc.sh file when starting.
 Add the source command to the .bashrc file with the following command in the terminal window:

+'''

-echo '. \$HOME/adf2019.301/adfbashrc.sh' >> \$HOME/.bashrc
+echo '. $HOME/ams2021.101/amsbashrc.sh' >> $HOME/.bashrc

+'''